stemangiola/supervision/README.md

 8) Fill the content of the paragraphs, without eliminating any headers (each paragraph should be similar length, if not create more (6))

 # Various notes
-- Record the meeting every time
+- Record the meeting every time (For ZOOM, always share the screen and NOT the single application)
-- Prepare the main questions before the meeting
 - When you meet problems, try to solve yourself first. (google; start with a simpler example)
-- Stay an activate attitude to the project and study.
-It is normal to meet the errors.
-Sometimes, it will take plenty of time to fix the error and debug the codes.
+- Work in a R project all the times (The R project must be connected with a github repository)
+-	Any big R object/variable OR an R object/variable that takes a significant amount of time to compute (e.g. takes > 15 minutes OR data before a big change of annotation) should be saved as rds with a meaningful name and date.
+To save do job::job({saveRDS(…)}).
+-	Email helpdesk to make sure you are working in the right hard drive
+-	Commit at the end of the day ONLY the R files to your github repository
+-	Nowhere in the variables or file names there should be a space character “ “